skabeche/php-mvc/README.md

 On the front-end side, it utilizes Vite, Tailwind and Vanilla JavaScript.

+**It's a work in progress and not finished**.
 It still needs many improvements, changes and testing, I do not think the system is ready for production but give it a try.

 ## Requirements